 - The Hunt for Red October (nuclear angst, Russia)

 - Indiana Jones, Good Will Hunting (portraying intelligence on screen)

 - 2001: A Space Odyssey (computers doing their own thing)

 - D.A.R.Y.L.
 (80s movie about a military computer that looks like a boy)

 - Ferris Bueller (80s classic starring Matthew Broderick)

-- Godzilla (alternative take on the consequences of war.
+- Godzilla (the original Japanese concept is a response to living through atomic war.
 The 1998 film stars … Matthew Broderick)